acmgit/colored_stone/README.md

-# stone-colored
+# colored_stone
-A mod for minetest, who provides colored stones.
+A mod for minetest, wich provides colored stones.